Algerian Civil War: FIS electoral victory, 1990

-In January 1991 following the start of the Gulf War, the FIS led giant demonstrations in support of Saddam Hussein and Iraq.
-One demonstration ended in front of the Ministry of Defense where radical leader Ali Benhadj gave an impassioned speech demanding a corp of volunteers be sent to fight for Saddam.
+In January 1991, following the start of the Gulf War, the FIS led giant demonstrations in support of Saddam Hussein and Iraq.
+One demonstration ended in front of the Ministry of Defense where Ali Benhadj gave an impassioned speech demanding a corps of volunteers be sent to fight for Saddam.
 The Algerian military took this as a direct affront to the military hierarchy and cohesion.
 After a project to realign electoral districts came to light in May, the FIS called for a general strike.
-Violence ensued and on 5 June 1991 a state of emergency was declared, many constitutional rights were suspended, and parliamentary elections postponed until December.
-The FIS began to lose the initiative and within a month the two leaders (Mandani and Benhadj) of the FIS were arrested and later sentenced to twelve years in prison.
+Violence ensued, and on 5 June 1991, a state of emergency was declared, many constitutional rights were suspended, and parliamentary elections were postponed until December.
+The FIS began to lose the initiative and within a month the two leaders (Madani and Benhadj) of the FIS were arrested and later sentenced to twelve years in prison.
 Support for armed struggle began to develop among Bouyali's followers and veterans of the Afghan jihad and on 28 November the first act of jihad against the government occurred when a frontier post (at Guemmar) was attacked and the heads of army conscripts were cut off.
 Despite this, the FIS participated in the legislative elections, and on 26 December 1991 won the first round with 188 deputies elected, as opposed to just 16 for the FLN, despite getting one million fewer votes than it had in the 1990 elections.
 It appeared to be on track to win an absolute majority in the second round on 16 January 1992.